James Adam Funt

 James A. Funt is a founding partner at Greenblatt, Pierce, Funt & Flores, specializing in blue collar and white collar criminal defense, civil rights, and plaintiff’s side employment discrimination matters.

-Mr. Funt was born in Detroit but grew up in the Philadelphia area and has successfully tried thousands of criminal cases before both judges and juries in state and federal courts in New Jersey and Pennsylvania.
-These cases range from complex homicides to kidnappings, aggravated assaults, robberies, sexual assaults, state and federal drug cases, and white collar crimes including sexual-cyber-crimes in both adult and Juvenile court.
-He has also tried numerous civil rights cases alleging claims of excessive force and wrongful arrest, and has successfully represented clients in employment discrimination cases such as age, race, gender, whistle blowing and sexual orientation claims.
+Mr. Funt is currently the 2015 Co-Chair of the Criminal Justice Section(CJS) of the Philadelphia Bar Association.
+He also serves on the Philadelphia Bar Association Board of Governors as well as the Association’s Commission of Judicial Selection and Retention.
+He has successfully tried thousands of criminal cases before judges and juries in state and federal courts in New Jersey and Pennsylvania ranging from complex homicides to kidnappings, aggravated assaults, robberies, sexual assaults, state and federal drug cases, and white collar crimes including sexual-cyber-crimes.
+His practice includes adult and Juvenile matters.
+He often handles high profile matters and understands how to delicately and deftly handle the press in the best interest of his clients.
+His clients have included police officers, fire fighters, attorneys, doctors, sports figures as well other professionals.
+Mr. Funt has also tried numerous civil rights cases alleging claims of excessive force and wrongful arrest, and has successfully represented clients in first amendment issues and employment discrimination cases such as age, race, gender, whistle blowing and sexual orientation claims.

 Contacts in the Hispanic Community